 Lower Back Pain

-Although many flare-ups settle, recurring symptoms often need a clearer plan.
-A physiotherapist can assess what is driving your lower back pain, then guide you with practical steps to improve movement and build capacity.
+Many flare-ups settle with time, but recurring or more intense symptoms usually need a clearer plan.
+A physiotherapist can assess what is driving your lower back pain, guide practical movement changes, and build your strength and confidence step by step.
 If you are unsure what is happening, start with our Back Pain guide, common causes of back pain, or sciatica guide.

 Lower back pain quick summary